Rebootix AI, Inc.

 Third, the institutional appetite has changed.
 Defense modernization budgets and national AI strategies are no longer content with 'good enough' security or rented intelligence; they are demanding the compute, the governance, and the sovereignty to command their own AI.
 The language of sovereign AI has moved from policy papers into procurement.

-Strategic conclusion: OMEGATRON as a category-defining sovereign command intelligence system
+Strategic conclusion: OMEGATRON as a governed command-intelligence proposition

 Key takeaways